Call for Abstract

 Gastroenterology has risen up out of the woodlands of medicinal claims to fame just in the course of recent years.
 It is Because of monstrous change in the field of finding and treatment.
 Gastroenterology has experienced twofold parting into hepatology and "empty organ" gastroenterology.
 Developments in colorectal disease screening, case endoscopy, solutions for hepatitis C and new biologic treatments are a portion of the ongoing advances in gastroenterology.

 Bleeding may occur anywhere along the digestive (gastrointestinal [GI]) tract, from the mouth to the anus.
 Blood may be easily seen by the naked eye (overt), or blood may be present in amounts too small to be visible (occult).
 Occult bleeding is detected only by testing a stool specimen with special chemicals.
 Blood may be visible in vomit (hematemesis), which indicates the bleeding is coming from the upper GI tract, usually from the esophagus, stomach or the first part of the small intestine.
 When blood is vomited, it may be bright red if bleeding is brisk and ongoing.
 Alternatively, vomited blood may have the appearance of coffee grounds.
-It results from bleeding that has slowed or stopped, and the blood looks like coffee grounds because it has been partially digested by acid in the stomach
+It results from bleeding that has slowed or stopped, and the blood looks like coffee grounds because it has been partially digested by acid in the stomach.

 A gastrointestinal bleed can cause:

 Cancer starts when cells in the body begin to grow out of control.
 Cells in nearly any part of the body can become cancer, and can then spread to other areas of the body.
 The cancer can form a mass or ulcer within the stomach or it can spread diffusely throughout the entire wall of the stomach.
 Stomach cancer is also called gastric cancer.
 Stomach cancer is commonly found in people aged between 50 and 70 years of age.
 It is more common in men.
-Treatment options are available for treating gastrointestinal cancers are
+Treatment options are available for treating gastrointestinal cancers are Surgery, Radiotherapy, and Chemotherapy.

 Unlike disease, there are not any gastrointestinal diseases specifically caused by pregnancy.
 However, pregnancy may complicate most gastrointestinal diseases, particularly gastroesophageal reflux and inflammatory bowel disease.
 In addition, gastrointestinal symptoms are extremely common within the pregnant patient.
 Symptoms like nausea, vomiting, and dyspepsia occur in 50–90% of all patients.1 Most of these symptoms are a manifestation of normal altered physiology during which changes occur both functionally and anatomically.